GROWING SOLUTIONS FARM FAQs

 Does the farm have a greenhouse?

 The farm has an enclosed high hoop house where we grow things like tomatoes.
+A hoop house is different from a greenhouse in that a greenhouse is a permanent structure with climate control while a hoop house is a structure, usually with a light plastic roof, that extends the growing season by helping to warm the air and soil inside.
 There is also a large tent where students gather, a cold storage locker to keep harvested produce fresh, an on-site bathroom (porta-potty), several tool sheds and composting bins.

 Is the farm open to the general public?

-Our on-site farm stand is open to the public June - October on Wednesdays between 10 am and 1 pm and Fridays between 2 pm and 6 pm at 2200 W. Campbell Park Drive.
-(Our produce is also sold on Sundays at Shrine of Our Lady of Pompeii at 1224 W. Lexington Ave. from 9:30 am to 12:30 pm).
+Our on-site farm stand (2200 W. Campbell Park Drive, Chicago) is open to the public June - October on Wednesdays between 10 am and 1 pm and Fridays between 2 pm and 5 pm.
+Our produce is also sold at a pop-up market on Sundays at Shrine of Our Lady of Pompeii at 1224 W. Lexington Ave. from 9:30 am to 12:30 pm (or until we are sold out).

 Does the produce cost more at your farm stand than others?